Skip to main content

 Mogilievich was known for his business and financial acumen.
 He understood the practical benefits of international banking, and saw no reason why organized crime should be excluded from enjoying them.
 In a kleptocracy like Russia’s, it was a relatively simple matter for a sophisticated criminal overlord to take over a private bank, Inkombank, and gain access to the entire global financial system.

 The world was now his laundry.
-Through Inkombank and related acquisitions, he was able to take dirty money from dozens of international criminal enterprises — drugs, weapons, extortion, contract murder, and, yes, sex-trafficking — and have it come out squeaky clean.
+Through Inkombank and related acquisitions, he was able to take dirty money from dozens of international criminal enterprises — drugs, weapons, extortion, contract murder, and, yes, sex-trafficking — and have it all come out squeaky clean.

 At 79, Mogilievich is — against all odds for someone with his resume — still alive.
 He reportedly enjoys a comfortable retirement in Moscow, out of reach of Western law enforcement.
 He is thought to be protected personally by Putin, who is himself a sort of Mogilievich protégé.